 It is a basic human right to live free from violence and abuse.
 However sometimes support is needed to help to identify what is happening, the level of risk and that the abusive behavior is not acceptable.
 Everyone has a right to live without being scared or intimidated and without having their freedom limited by a partner, family member or anyone else.

 Safe Space Consultancy understands how much courage it takes to speak up about abuse – that is why you deserve to be supported in the way that is needed – appropriately, safely and without judgement.

 Clare’s Law (Domestic Violence Disclosure Scheme)

 If you have concerns about a partner you have a Right To Ask.
 This gives individuals the opportunity to ask about their partner if they are concerned they may have been abusive in the past.
-If this is agreed, a police officer will provide the disclosure with a support worker from the local Domestic Abuse support Agency
+If this is agreed, a police officer will provide the disclosure with a support worker from a local Domestic Abuse Support Agency